eadickson/Power_BI_Dashboards/README.md

 ## Introduction

-This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to group.
-Using a *real world dataset of 2024 data science job postings* (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+This dashboard was created for **Job Seekers** in general.
+Data about job market generally appear dispersed; the project from which this dashboard was created addresses the issue.
+The project groups a huge amount of data from a *real world dataset of 2024 data science job postings* (including titles, salaries, and locations, all kindly provided by Luke Barousse, data analysis expert and extraordinary educator).
+This dashboard is a single, easy-to-use interface that allows to explore job market trends and compensation.

 ## Skills Showcased